Better-Boy/strava-mcp/README.md

 **What you'd do with more time**

 1. Understand Cequence AI gateway better.
-2. Integrate with more fitness platforms like intervals.icu.
+2. Integrate with more fitness platforms like intervals.icu, oura ring.
 Intervals.icu provides highly rich data which is very useful for analysis
 3. Implement route map visualization as an endpoint

 **My Journey**